sammi/bazel-to-msbuild/README.md

 # Project Layout
 The project modules are organized by [hexagonal architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) style.
 ## base
-It defines project shared dependencies, which includes springboot depdencies, spock test framework, and groovy plugin.
+It defines project shared dependencies, which includes springboot dependencies, spock test framework, and groovy plugin.
 ## contract
 * It defines interfaces which are required by feature, being implemented by adapter;
 * It defines shared msbuild model classes, bazel protobuf meta data, and related gRPC dependencies, which are being used by feature and adapter;